reclaimingmytime/schedule/README.md

 In the desired directory, type the following: `git clone https://github.com/reclaimingmytime/schedule.git`

+This will place the script in the sub-folder `schedule`.

 ## Configuration
 1. Copy `config.default.php` to `config.php`.
 2. Open `config.php` and change the required variables.